davelongdev/davelongdev/README.md

 - [Node.js Link Crawler](https://github.com/davelongdev/link-report-crawler) - A command-line tool built with Node.js that crawls a website to find and count the site's links and create a report.

+## Education & Background

+I'm continuing to develop my front-end skills and knowledge through the materials on [leanwebclub.com](https://leanwebclub.com) and front-end coaching with Chris Ferdinandi, and I'm learning back-end development by working through the courses on [boot.dev](https://boot.dev).

+I'm interested in learning more about web development, data science and machine learning, and programming and computer science in general.

+I live in the Hudson Valley in NY.
+I have a BA in Philosophy from Boston University and a JD from St. John's University Law School.

+## Current Status

+I'm currently running a business teaching piano lessons online and in person and offereing freelance services in web development and website building.

+## Open to Work

+I'm open to work, including part-time, full-time, remote, hybrid, and in-person postions.

 ## Additional Resources